AD6767/multimodal-perception-camera-lidar/notes/notes.md

 In KITTI:
 - LiDAR is already in ego frame.
 BEV is constructed in ego frame.
 - Camera projection converts ego -> camera frame.

+## Height Normalization in LiDAR
+Raw LiDAR Z-values are relative to the sensor origin, not the ground.
+Directly visualizing or thresholding Z leads to misleading results.

+### Problem
+- Ground points often have large negative Z
+- Height distributions are skewed
+- Camera and BEV visualizations become inconsistent

+### Solution
+Estimate ground height per frame using a robust percentile:
+- Ground height ~ 5th percentile of Z
+- Normalize height: z_ground = z - ground_z

+This produces:
+- Ground ~ 0 m
+- Objects > 0 m
+- Consistent height semantics across modalities

+### Takeaways

+- LiDAR height is sensor-centric, not ground-centric
+- Ground-relative height is essential for meaningful BEV
+- BEV enables metric reasoning for detection and tracking
+- Consistent semantics across views is critical in multi-modal systems